On the Theory of Dynamic Graph Regression Problem: Introduction

-While these problems have been extensively studied for (static) high dimensional data and static graphs \cite{ecf352e8da75424b8b40be6f22ade69d}, to the best of our knowledge they have not been investigated for {\em dynamic graphs}, yet.
-We may call the regression and SVD problems over dynamic graphs as {\em dynamic graph regression} and {\em dynamic graph SVD}, respectively.
-The importance of these problems stem from a wide range of applications that generate dynamic graphs (hence, many data analysis and data mining algorithms have been developed for {\em dynamic graphs} \cite{DBLP:conf/icdm/BorgwardtKW06}, \cite{DBLP:journals/jea/GorkeMSSW13}, \cite{DBLP:journals/pvldb/HayashiAY15}, \cite{DBLP:conf/hipc/MakkarBG17}, \cite{DBLP:conf/bigdataconf/ChehreghaniBA18a}).
-Examples include the world wide web, social networks, collaboration networks and so on.
-As a result, it is an important and interesting problem, both in theory and practice, to study different learning problems, including regression and Singular Value Decomposition (SVD), over dynamic graphs.
+While this problem has been studied for (static) high dimensional data, static graphs \cite{ecf352e8da75424b8b40be6f22ade69d} and temporal graphs \cite{DBLP:conf/sdm/HanCSGO19}, to the best of our knowledge it is not investigated for {\em general dynamic graphs}.
+We refer to the regression problem over dynamic graphs as {\em dynamic graph regression}.
+In the current paper, we study the theory of dynamic graph regression, over general graphs.
+The importance of this problem stems from a wide range of applications that generate dynamic graphs (hence, many data analysis algorithms have been developed for them \cite{DBLP:conf/icdm/BorgwardtKW06,DBLP:journals/pvldb/HayashiAY15,DBLP:conf/hipc/MakkarBG17}).
+Examples of these graphs include the world wide web, social networks and collaboration networks.
+We focus on the most common form of Equation~\ref{eq:regression} wherein $p$ is $2$, and is called {\em least squares error} (or {\em $l_2$ norm}) linear regression.

-The challenges of regression and SVD over dynamic graphs are two-fold.
+The challenges of regression over dynamic graphs are twofold.
 The minor challenge is a proper adaptation of the standard setting of the regression problem to graphs.
 As we will discuss later, this can be done by using a {\em matrix embedding} for the graph.
-The more important challenge arises due to dynamism of the data.
-This means when the graph changes (by an {\em update operation}), the already found solution must be updated, to become valid for the revised graph.
-This is not trivial, as updating the solution should be done in a time considerably less than the time of computing it, from scratch, for the revised graph.
+The major challenge arises due to the dynamic nature of the graph.
+This means when the structure of the graph changes by an {\em update operation}, the already found solution must be updated, to become valid for the revised graph.
+This is not trivial, as updating the solution must be done in a time considerably less than the time of computing it from scratch, for the revised graph.